 The IDOL component that extracts data, including text, metadata, and subfiles from over 1,000 different file types.
+KeyView can also convert documents to HTML format for viewing in a Web browser.

 LDAP

 Lightweight Directory Access Protocol.

 Applications can use LDAP to retrieve information from a server.
 LDAP is used for directory services (such as corporate email and telephone directories) and user authentication.
 See also: active directory, primary domain controller.